eccentricdevotion/TARDISVortexManipulator/README.md

 ##GUI
-Because the device in the TV show has buttons and a lot of pushing of them, it would be easiest to have a command based system to work with this - though for hardcore role players, a GUI should be provided as well.
+Because the device in the TV show has buttons and a lot of pushing of them, it would be easiest to have a command based system to work with this - though for hardcore role players, a GUI is provided as well.

 ![GUI](https://dl.dropboxusercontent.com/u/53758864/vortexmanipulatorGUI.jpg)

 ##Commands
-A first release should be simple, but don't stop there.
-Add as much as you think you are able!

 ####Help
 * `/vmh {subject}` or `/vm help`  - This will display help and commands for the plugin